jasper-lu/FillToggleButton/README.md

 ![](/src/main/res/drawable/demo_imgs.png)
 ##How to Use
-TODO: Publish to central maven
+TODO: Publish to central maven -- waiting for sonatype setup

 For now, just download the library and add it as a module.